eduardocl/jsf2-jpa-jetty/README.md

-Simple project using JSF2 (primefaces) and EBean (JPA2) as persistence layer and all necessary dependencies to run it on Jetty.
+Simple project using JSF2 (primefaces) and EBean (JPA2) as persistence layer and all necessary dependencies to run it on top of
+Jetty server.